Georges Perec: Career

 La Vie mode d'emploi (1978) brought Perec some financial and critical success—it won the Prix Médicis—and allowed him to turn to writing full-time.
-He was a writer-in-residence at the University of Queensland, Australia, in 1981 during which time he worked on 53 Jours (53 Days), which he would not finish.
+He was a writer-in-residence at the University of Queensland in Australia in 1981, during which time he worked on 53 Jours (53 Days), which remained unfinished.
 Shortly after his return from Australia, his health deteriorated.
 A heavy smoker, he was diagnosed with lung cancer.
 He died the following year in Ivry-sur-Seine at age 45, four days shy of his 46th birthday; his ashes are held at the columbarium of the Père Lachaise Cemetery.

 Work

 Many of Perec's novels and essays abound with experimental word play, lists and attempts at classification, and they are usually tinged with melancholy.

 Perec's first novel Les Choses (published in English as Things: A Story of the Sixties) (1965) was awarded the Prix Renaudot.

-Perec's most famous novel La Vie mode d'emploi (Life A User's Manual) was published in 1978.
+Perec's most famous novel La Vie mode d'emploi (Life: A User's Manual) was published in 1978.
 Its title page describes it as "novels", in the plural, the reasons for which become apparent on reading.
 La Vie mode d'emploi is a tapestry of interwoven stories and ideas as well as literary and historical allusions, based on the lives of the inhabitants of a fictitious Parisian apartment block.
-It was written according to a complex plan of writing constraints, and is primarily constructed from several elements, each adding a layer of complexity.
+It was written according to a complex plan of writing constraints and is primarily constructed from several elements, each adding a layer of complexity.
 The 99 chapters of his 600-page novel move like a knight's tour of a chessboard around the room plan of the building, describing the rooms and stairwell and telling the stories of the inhabitants.
 At the end, it is revealed that the whole book actually takes place in a single moment, with a final twist that is an example of "cosmic irony".
 It was translated into English by David Bellos in 1987.